Table of Contents

-Like most people, having issues with installing .NET Framework 3.5 on your server or client machine, read this blog post to get more clarity on this question.
+Like most people, having issues with installing .NET Framework 3.5 on your server or client machine, read this blog post to clarify this question.

 This blog post focuses on installing .NET Framework 3.5 on Windows Server 2012, Windows Server 2016, Windows Server 2019, and Windows 10.